Embedded Spectral Descriptors: Learning the point-wise correspondence metric via Siamese neural networks: Related works

 \subsection{Spectral Descriptors}

 Spectral shape analysis is a branch of computational geometry that analyzes digital geometry using the spectrum of a linear operator defined on a surface.
-Among a variety of choices, the Laplace-Beltrami operator \cite{rosenberg1997} that generalizes the Laplacian on Riemannian manifolds has gained significant highlights because of several desirable properties.
-One such property is the isometry invariance of its eigenvalues \cite{levy2006}.
-Since a lot of deformations in real-world can be characterized as an isometry or a near-isometry, the isometry invariance property of the eigenvalues of the Laplace-Beltrami operator gives advantage for many applications, including shape retrieval \cite{reuter2005laplace,jain2007spectral,li2014spatially,bronstein2010scale}, correspondence matching \cite{dubrovina2010matching,ovsjanikov2010one}, segmentation \cite{reuter2009discrete,aubry2011pose}, and etc.
+Among a variety of choices, the Laplace-Beltrami operator \citep{rosenberg1997} that generalizes the Laplacian on Riemannian manifolds has gained significant highlights because of several desirable properties.
+One such property is the isometry invariance of its eigenvalues \citep{levy2006}.
+Since a lot of deformations in real-world can be characterized as an isometry or a near-isometry, the isometry invariance property of the eigenvalues of the Laplace-Beltrami operator gives advantage for many applications, including shape retrieval \citep{reuter2005laplace,jain2007spectral,li2014spatially,bronstein2010scale}, correspondence matching \citep{dubrovina2010matching,ovsjanikov2010one}, segmentation \citep{reuter2009discrete,aubry2011pose}, and etc.

-Based upon this idea, Reuter \textit{et al}. \cite{Reuter2006} defined an ordered set of numerical signatures of a shape that captures the unique fingerprints of a given geometry.
-The signatures, which they named ShapeDNA, essentially are an ascending sequence of eigenvalues of the Laplace-Beltrami operator.
+Based upon this idea, \cite{Reuter2006} defined an ordered set of numerical signatures of a shape that captures the unique fingerprints of a given geometry.
+The signatures, which they named ``Shape DNA'', essentially are an ascending sequence of eigenvalues of the Laplace-Beltrami operator.
 They proved such an encoding of a geometry data provides an effective analytic tool for quantifying the geometric dissimilarity between different shapes in such a way that is proportional to the metric distortion.

-Similarly, Rustamov \cite{rustamov2007laplace} defined the Global Point Signature (GPS), also by utilizing the eigendecomposition of the Laplace-Beltrami operator.
+Similarly, \cite{rustamov2007laplace} defined the global point signature (GPS), also by utilizing the eigendecomposition of the Laplace-Beltrami operator.
 He defined the GPS at each point on the surface as a vector value whose elements are the eigenfunctions of different modes scaled by the corresponding eigenvalues.